cyberark/conjur-service-broker/README.md

       privileges: [ read, execute ]
     ```

-    #### Privilege Application Host Identity
+    #### <a name="permit-app"> Privilege Application Host Identity

-    > **NOTE:** Application Host privileging is not available when using Space Host Identies.
+    > **NOTE:** Application Host identity permissions are not available when using Space Host Identies.

     After your application has been pushed to PCF, you can use its host identity in
     Conjur policy to grant it access to secrets.
+The application does not have access to
+    secrets and should not be started until this step is completed.
+To prevent the app from
+    starting when it is first pushed, use the `--no-start` flag:

+    ```sh
+    cf push my-app --no-start
+    ```

     The host identity of the application is stored in the `authn_login` field in the `cyberark-conjur`
     credentials in the application's environment, and might look something like